loklak/loklak_heroku_ant_buildpack/README.md

-Heroku buildpack: Java
+Heroku buildpack: Java (with Apache Ant)
 =========================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Java apps.
-It uses Maven 3.0.3 to build your application and OpenJDK 1.6.0_20 to run it.
+It uses Apache Ant 1.8.3 to build your application and OpenJDK 1.6.0_20 to run it.

 Usage
 -----